 Our options when dealing with your complaint

-After receiving your complaint, we will assess the information you have provided in order to decide what action, if any, we should take.
+After receiving your complaint, we will assess the information you have provided along with our knowledge of the agency and their policies and procedures to help us decide what action, if any, we should take.

-If we decide not to any action on your matter, you will be provided with reasons for our decision.
+If we decide not to any action on your matter, we will provide you with reasons for our decision.

 - the agency should reconsider or change their action or decision